 About 300 people were at the mosque when the blast went off, officials said.

-Khyber Agency is one of the seven districts of northwestern Pakistan's volatile tribal region bordering war-torn Afghanistan and has seen many casualties in recent years.
+It's one of the seven districts of northwestern Pakistan's volatile tribal region bordering war-ravaged Afghanistan.

 Khalid Kundi, a senior Khyber official, said the bomber blew himself up in the courtyard of the mosque with 8 to 10 kilograms of explosive material.